stevetaq/stevetaq.github.io/landing.md

         <div class="cta-text">
             <h2 class="cta-title">Want to see more insights?</h2>
             <p class="cta-description">
-I also write about sports in general and tech stuff that interests me.
+                I also write about sports analytics and tech stuff that interests me.
                 Feel free to check out some of my other writing if you're curious.
             </p>
         </div>
         <div class="cta-action">